sweenster247/RF_Bridge/README.md

 Created by Cody Sweeny

-Built for live sound engineers, RF coordinators, and anyone tired of guessing what the RF environment is doing.
+Built for live sound engineers, RF coordinators, and anyone tired of every useful tool becoming a subscription.